 The Voluntary City focuses on the extraordinary variety of ways that non-governmental institutions have collaborated to meet social and community needs.
 The authors demonstrate in compelling fashion that the private sector has historically provided a broad range of what we traditionally think of as public services.

-LEE P. BROWN, Mayor, City of Houston, Texas
+Lee P. Brown, former Mayor, City of Houston, Texas

 The Voluntary City is an important book that demonstrates how private institutions are uniquely effective in addressing the needs of communities.
 It is highly informative for anyone interested in urban life and human welfare.